 Practice good hygiene and have enough knowledge on how to keep your area sanitized.
 If possible, it will be helpful to stay indoors for a couple of days.
-In case you need to go outside, you can protect others from getting infected and prevent the spread of the virus by wearing facemasks.
+In case you need to go outside, you can protect others from getting infected and prevent the spread of the virus by wearing face masks.

 Sore throat from common colds is infectious before you notice the onset of symptoms.
 Studies show that common colds can be spread from two to three days before you can confirm that you have it.
 In simpler terms, it means that the virus is highly contagious within its incubation period.

-An incubation period is a time between getting infected and the time that you see the symptoms.
+An incubation period is the time between getting infected and the time that you see the symptoms.
 You are in no way of knowing that you are already transmitting the virus because you are yet in the initial exposure stage and are not yet experiencing any symptoms.
 However, being contagious will still last until two weeks or more, depending on the virus’s strength.

-If you have the flu, you are more likely to be infectious when you begin showing symptoms until five days to a week afterwards.
+If you have the flu, you are more likely to be infectious when you begin showing symptoms until five days to a week afterward.
 Unlike the common colds, sore throat from flu is not as contagious.

-Sore throat during the chickenpox is easily transmitted two days before the spots appear until the sites are entirely dried and crusted over.
+Sore throat during chickenpox is easily transmitted two days before the spots appear until the sites are entirely dried and crusted over.
 This development usually takes about four to five days, but can be longer depending on the person’s immune system.

 Tonsillitis and Strep throat